RedTurtle/collective.navigationtoggle/README.txt

 -----

 * Plone 3.3
-* Plone 4.0 (visual result with Sunburst Theme is not perfect)
+* Plone 4.0 (visual result with Sunburst Theme is not the best)

 Dependencies
 ------------